Divya S. Menon

-Divya S. Menon is an Indian musician and television anchor from Kerala.
+Divya S. Menon (born 14 March 1987) is an Indian musician and television anchor from Kerala.
 Divya is a playback singer in Malayalam cinema, who has also recorded songs for Tamil and Telugu films.
 Divya started anchoring musical shows in Asianet Cable Vision (Thrissur) and has done musical shows in Yes Indiavision (Mementos) and Kairali Channels (Ganamela, Sing 'N' Win and Rain drops).

 Personal life

 Divya was born in Thrissur, Kerala, to Soman Kurup, a mechanical engineer and his wife Meena Soman.
 She was introduced to the world of music as a child and started singing at an early age of seven.
 Divya's father was on a transferable job and hence she attended schools including Kendriya Vidyalaya and Bhavans Vidhya Mandir across India.
 She graduated with a bachelor's degree in Commerce from Sree Kerala Varma College, Thrissur and went on to pursue her master's degree in Fashion Designing from St. Teresa's College, Ernakulam.
 She is married to Reghu Mohan on 20 August 2012 and is currently residing at Thrippunithura, Kochi, Kerala.
 The couple has a baby girl born on 31 October 2014.